 Glaucoma is a leading cause of blindness in the United States, especially for older people.
 However, loss of sight from this disease can often be prevented with early treatment.

 Glaucoma is frequently caused by high eye pressure.
 A clear liquid called aqueous humor circulates inside the front portion of the eye.
 To maintain a healthy level of pressure within the eye, a small amount of this fluid is produced constantly while an equal amount flows out of the eye through a microscopic drainage system.

 Because the eye is a closed structure, if the drainage area for the aqueous humor—called the drainage angle—is blocked, the excess fluid cannot flow out of the eye.
 Fluid pressure within the eye increases, pushing against the optic nerve and causing damage.

 I am a patient at ECI.
 I wouldn’t go anywhere else.
 Dr Abramson … is a miracle worker.
 I appreciate each one of these doctors in their own special way.
 The wait during the office visit is worth it.
-I recommend Dr. Barth and Dr. Abramson over any other doctors.
+I recommend Dr. Abramson over any other doctor.

 As a rule, damage caused by glaucoma cannot be reversed.
 Eye drops, laser surgery, and surgery in the operating room are used to lower eye pressure and help prevent further damage.

 Periodic examinations are very important to prevent vision loss.
 Because the disease can progress without your knowledge, adjustments to your treatment may be necessary from time to time.